 Amateur radio is a radio service in which people are allowed and encouraged to build their own radios, antennas, and so forth.
 It can be used to communicate all around the globe without any intervening infrastructure such as satellites or cables.

-If you're a ham and looking me up, you might be interested to know:
+If you’re a ham looking me up, this is relevant information:

 - QSL via LOTW is preferred, or direct.

 - My base station radio is a Kenwood TS-2000.

 - My digital setup involved a RigExpert USB interface box and, of course, Linux.

 - Digital Amateur Radio